-This is one of my store-cupboard standby recipes, and which I have been teaching D to cook recently.
+This is one of my store-cupboard standby recipes.
 This version has tuna in but it really is quite adaptable, feel free to vary the vegetables too, providing they are quick to cook.
 Also nothing is really measured, just go with the flow!
 It also works well with diced bacon, in lieu of the tuna, just fry it first with the onions and add some dried rosemary to the sauce during cooking instead of the Italian herb mix.

 2 tbsp or so chopped onion (frozen is fine)

 1 tin tuna flakes in brine or spring water

 1 heaped tsp tomato puree or a small amount of passata

 2 tbsp grated cheese or parmesan + extra for serving